 - No improvement after two weeks of home treatment

-DIY Natural Solutions for Cradle Cap
+Natural Homemade Treatments for Cradle Cap

-- Massage into baby’s scalp
+- Massage oil into baby’s scalp

 - Let sit for 15 minutes

-- Gently comb out loosened flakes
+- Gently comb the loosened flakes out baby’s hair

-- Wash with non-toxic baby shampoo
+- Wash hair with non-toxic baby shampoo

-- Apply to affected areas
+- Apply to the affected area

-- Let sit for 1-2 minutes
+- Allow to sit for 1-2 minutes

 Conclusion